spring-labs/interface21-exam-cockpit/README.md

 The `Exam` and `Execution` class (green color) are those we define as model entry points.
 From both classes we can reference all other types of interest.
 Only for these two classes we need to implement a Spring Data Repository.

+### Architecture (Frontend)

+The frontend application to manage exams is built with Angular (version 2), based on TypeScript and Twitter Bootstrap.

 [dModel]: ./src/site/img/domain_model.png
 [pModel]: ./src/site/img/persisted_model.png